 Tell us: What are you most excited about your trip to Slovenia?

 * * *

 Ready to plan your trip?
-I’m currently working on a road trip guide and itinerary for Slovenia.
-It’s the perfect introduction to the country with lots of diverse sights and experiences in a short but sweet 5-day holiday.
-Please check back soon for that, or if you need quick recommendations, send me a message using the form below!
+Here’s how to spend 5 days in Slovenia.
+It’s the perfect introduction to the country with lots of diverse sights and experiences, all wrapped up in a fun and adventurous road trip.
+If you need quick recommendations, send me a message using the form below!